WMJF-CD

-WMJF-CD, virtual channel 39 (UHF digital channel 23), is a low-powered, Class A Ion Television-affiliated station serving Baltimore, Maryland, United States that is licensed to Towson.
-The station is owned by HME Equity Fund II, LLC.
-WMJF-CD's transmitter is located on Maryland Route 45 near the Towson Town Center mall.
+WMJF-CD (channel 39) is a low-power, Class A television station licensed to Towson, Maryland, United States, serving the Baltimore area.
+The station is owned by HME Equity Fund II, LLC, and has a transmitter on Maryland Route 45 near the Towson Town Center mall.

 History

 Towson University (then Towson State University) applied for a construction permit on channel 61 in 1988 as a student television station.
 After eight extensions of the permit into 1994, Towson applied to reduce the station's effective radiated power by a factor of ten to just 521 watts.
 Station W61BT then applied for its license January 30, 1995.

 W61BT was the Baltimore market's charter affiliate for The WB, which launched the same month.
-At the time "Towson State Television" was largely invisible to local viewers, as its coverage radius was about 3 mi from the university and it did not have must-carry rights on cable as a low-powered station.
-Station management took the chance on joining The WB after no full-powered station in the city was willing to join the network, and expressed optimism that the network affiliation for the new station would lead to cable carriage and provide a unique learning opportunity for students.
-By the fall, when the network was also available from WBDC (channel 50, now CW affiliate WDCW) in Washington, D.C., this had not materialized and Baltimore Sun sports media critic Milton Kent called on local cable providers to carry that station instead.
+At the time "Towson State Television" was largely invisible to local viewers, as its coverage radius was about 3 mi from the university and it did not have must-carry rights on cable as a low-power station.
+Station management took the chance on joining The WB after no full-power station in the city was willing to join the network, and expressed optimism that the network affiliation for the new station would lead to cable carriage and provide a unique learning opportunity for students.
+By the fall, when the network was also available from WBDC (channel 50, now CW owned-and-operated station WDCW) in Washington, D.C., this had not materialized and Baltimore Sun sports media critic Milton Kent called on local cable providers to carry that station instead.
 The station changed its callsign to WMJF-LP in February 1996, reflecting its network's mascot, Michigan J. Frog.
 The WB signed a deal to move to UPN affiliate WNUV (channel 54) in July 1997, effective the following January, and a network spokesman referred to Baltimore as one of the network's "five biggest holes" in coverage.

 After a brief stint as an America One affiliate, WMJF became an independent station and also carried MTV2 in 2004.
 WMJF was also a CNN student bureau, one of only two in the country.

-WMJF was a 90% student run organization, operated under faculty advisers Dr. John MacKerron and Dr. David Reiss, and an executive board of five elected and appointed positions that they deemed necessary to help operate the station.
+WMJF was a 90 percent student run organization, operated under faculty advisers Dr. John MacKerron and Dr. David Reiss, and an executive board of five elected and appointed positions that they deemed necessary to help operate the station.

 Towson University sold WMJF-LP to LocusPoint Networks in December 2012.
 The deal closed on August 8, 2013.
 LocusPoint then sold WMJF-CD to HME Equity Fund II on April 8, 2018.
 Towson University continued to operate the station until 2019.
 Programming and operations are handled remotely via satellite feed.
+From 2021 to 2023, WMJF-CD was an affiliate of Ion Television, which moved to WMAR-DT5.